Please join our newsletter

 Alongside Udo Lattek and José Mourinho, he is one of the 3 coaches to have won all three major European club competitions (European Cup, UEFA Cup, UEFA Cup Winners’ Cup) and the only one to have done so with the same club (Juventus).

-Also, Trapattoni is the only coach to have won all official continental club competitions and the world title — achieving this with Juventus during his first spell with the club.
+Also, Trapattoni is the only coach to have won all official continental club competitions and the world title — achieving this with Juventus during his first spell with at the Italian club.

 Trapattoni coached his native Italy to the 2002 FIFA World Cup and UEFA Euro 2004 but could not replicate his club successes with Italy, suffering a controversial early exit in both competitions.